What are Trusts?

 - Your Heirs

 - feel your heirs will not use their inheritance responsibly.
-Trusts can limit heirs’ access to their inheritance or limit how they use it;
+Trusts can limit heirs’ access to their estate or restrict how they use it;

 - want to

-- preserve other non-estate related benefits that might be eliminated by receiving inheritance through a Will;
+- preserve other non-estate related benefits that a Will might eliminate;

 - maintain privacy regarding the distribution of your estate;